Aikido of New Paltz is located in southern Ulster County, in the Village of New Paltz, NY.

 In order to maintain Aikido of New Paltz (lease, utilities, ministration of classes, etc.), we rely on the donations of our members.
 Suggested donation is $90 per month for adults, and $145 per month for families.
 In accordance with IRS Publication 526, donations to Aiki Shrine are tax deductible.

-Classes for 8-10 and 11-13 year olds are held seasonally.
+Other classes for children are held seasonally.
 Please contact us for more information.